ThusharaSampath/claude-switch/README.md

 ./clean.sh
 ```

 Removes the saved Keychain slots, snapshot files, and the managed block in `~/.zshrc`, then restores `~/.claude.json` from the pre-install backup.
-The currently-active login (`Claude Code-credentials`) is left alone so you stay signed in.
+The currently-active login (`Claude Code-credentials`) is left alone, so you stay signed in.

 Flags: `--yes` to skip the confirmation prompt, `--no-restore` to leave `~/.claude.json` as-is.

+## Status line integration

+The companion [`ccstatus-go`](https://github.com/Mirage20/ccstatus-go) will show the active profile in the status line after https://github.com/Mirage20/ccstatus-go/pull/2 this PR is merged. (cyan `personal` / magenta `work`).
+Cached for 60s by default.